On normal tensor functors and coset decompositions for fusion categories: Coset decompositions for fusion categories

+\begin{rem} The equivalence relation $r^\C_{\D,\E}$, in the special case $\cd=\vect$, appears in \cite[page 26]{dgno2} in the study of the centralizer of a fusion subcategory of a braided fusion category. \end{rem}

-\begin{theorem} Let $\C$ be a fusion category and $\D$, $\E$ be two fusion subcategories of $\C$.
-Consider the linear operator $T=L_{ _{\rD}}\circ R_{ _{\rE}}$ on the Grothendieck ring $\gr(\C)$ and let $M:=[T]$ be the matrix associated to $T$ with respect to the standard basis of $\gr(\C)$ given by the set $\Lam_{\cc}$ of simple objects of $\C$.
-Then one has the following:
+\begin{proposition} Let $\C$ be a fusion category and $\D$, $\E$ be two fusion subcategories $\C$.
+Let $\B_1, \dots ,\B_l$ be the $\D$-$\E$ double coset subcategories of~$\C$.
+Then we have a decomposition of $\C$ as sum of indecomposable $\D$-$\E$ bimodule categories